Once Upon a Time in Gaza

-Once Upon a Time in Gaza is a 2025 film written and directed by Tarzan and Arab Nasser.
+Once Upon a Time in Gaza is a 2025 Palestinian film written and directed by Tarzan and Arab Nasser.
 Starring Issaq Elias, Nader Abd Alhay, Ramzi Maqdisi and Majd Eid.
-Set in Hamas-controlled Gaza, it follows Yahya (Nader Abd Alhay), who seeks revenge for his friend Ossama's murder by a paramilitary organization.
+Set in Hamas-controlled Gaza, Palestine, it follows Yahya (Nader Abd Alhay) and Ossama (Issa Elias), who have to deal with a local, corrupt policeman.

 The film had its world premiere in the Un Certain Regard section of the 78th Cannes Film Festival on 19 May 2025, where it won the section's Best Director prize.
 It was theatrically released in France on 25 June by Sophie Dulac Distribution.

+Plot

+The film begins with a 2025 quote from Donald Trump about Gaza becoming “the Riviera of the Middle East”.
+However the action starts in 2007; the death of a Hamas militant is marked by a funeral parade in a dilapidated Gaza City under Israeli blockade.
+Nearby, Osama is a falafel shop owner with a sideline job of selling illicit prescription painkillers.
+He is reluctantly assisted by Yahya, an unassuming young man who works in the shop.
+Osama is pressured by crooked cop Abou Sami to become his informant, which he resists, leading to a tragic aftermath.

+Two years latter, Yahya is approached by a Palestinian filmmaker because he looks exactly like the militant whose funeral parade was held two years earlier.
+He accepts the part in a propaganda action movie sponsored by Gaza’s Ministry of Culture.
+Without a budget for special effects, the director uses real guns and ammunition on set, and Yahya begins to take on the persona of the militant.